 Over 50.000 persons are newly diagnosed with lung cancer in Germany yearly.
-In the course of this disease, an airway constriction, so called stenosis, occur frequently.
+In the course of this disease, airway constrictions, so called stenoses, occur frequently.
 If the tumor is inoperable, the patient is treated with palliative care to improve quality of life for the patient and reduce the number of hospitalization.

 To relieve the constriction, a small tube, a stent, is inserted in the airway, which presses the tumor to the outside.
-So far, silicone stents or covered metal braids are used as stents.
+So far, silicone tubes or covered metal braids are used as stents.
 Unfortunately, both of them have a severe drawback: They completely cover the airway mucosa and thereby inhibit mucus transportation out of the lungs.
-Therefore, mucus accumulates below the stent and complicates or even blocks breathing.
+Therefore, mucus accumulates below the stent, complicates breathing, and increases the risk of pneumonias.

-To overcome this hurdle in current treatment strategies, we are developing a biohybrid stent, PulmoStent, for treatment of airway stenoses.
-The concept is based on the combination of stent technologies with the principles of tissue engineering.
-The PulmoStent is a multi-layered structure with a braided metal stent as back bone, a mechanical separating layer of poly-urethane blocking ingrowth of tumor tissue and an artificial but living mucosa on the inner side, which provides mucus transportation.
-Optionally, therapeutics can be incorporated in the separating layer, to locally suppress the tumor.
+To overcome this hurdle in current treatment strategies, we are developing a biohybrid stent, the PulmoStent, for treatment of airway stenoses.
+The concept – developed at BioTex – is based on the combination of stent technologies with the principles of tissue engineering.
+The PulmoStent is a multi-layered structure with a braided metal stent as back bone (1), a mechanical separating layer of poly-urethane blocking ingrowth of tumor tissue (2) and functional living mucosa on the inner side (3), which provides mucus transportation.
+Optionally, therapeutics can be incorporated in the separating layer to locally suppress the tumor.